Moratorium to End the War in Vietnam: March

-Over a quarter of million people attended the Moratorium march in Washington, D.C., where they marched down Pennsylvania Avenue in the evening bearing candles led by Coretta Scott King to the White House.
+Over a quarter of a million people attended the Moratorium march in Washington, D.C., where they marched down Pennsylvania Avenue in the evening bearing candles led by Coretta Scott King to the White House.
 Scott King told the marchers that it would have delighted her assassinated husband, Martin Luther King Jr., to have seen people of all races rallying together for the cause of peace.
-The rallies in New York, Detroit, Boston (where about 100,000 attended a speech by anti-war Senator George McGovern), and Miami were also well attended.
+Across New York City, another quarter of a million people participated in moratorium events, from Wall Street to Bryant Park.
+About 100,000 people blanketed Boston Common, where John Kenneth Galbraith and Senator George McGovern spoke.
+Tens of thousands attended other events nationwide to mark the day, from Los Angeles to Philadelphia.
 Unlike the protests at the Democratic Convention in Chicago in August 1968 which led to a police riot, the Moratorium marches on October 15 were completely peaceful, attended by families and people of all ages and faiths, with the main theme being grief and sorrow over the war, instead of anger and rage.
 The journalist Stanley Karnow wrote the Moratorium marches were "...a sober, almost melancholy manifestation of middle class concern...".
 Speakers at the Moratorium marches included Coretta Scott King, Dr. Benjamin Spock, David Dellinger, W. Averell Harriman, and Arthur Goldberg.
 In his speech in New York, Harriman predicted that Nixon "is going to have to pay attention".
 About Nixon's statement that he would not be affected by Moratorium marches, the comedian Dick Gregory told the crowd: "The President says nothing you kids do will have any effect on him.
 Well, I suggest he make one long-distance call to the LBJ ranch".